Select Page

 Are virtual assets classified as ‘investments’ or other regulated financial instruments in the Cayman Islands?

-In Cayman Islands, virtual assets are not generally classified as ‘investments’ but instead are defined as a digital representation of value that can be digitally traded or transferred and which has the necessary capacity to be used for payment or investment purposes.
-That said virtual asset may be classified as securities if it demonstrates the characteristics as outlined in SIBA.
+In the Cayman Islands, virtual assets are not generally classified as ‘investments’ but instead are defined as digital representations of value that can be digitally traded or transferred and which have the necessary capacity to be used for payment or investment purposes.
+Virtual assets may be classified as securities if they demonstrate the characteristics as outlined in SIBA.
 It is noteworthy that the definition of “securities” within SIBA encompasses virtual assets that can be immediately sold, traded, or exchanged, and either represent or can be converted into traditional securities forms (such as equity interests, debt instruments, options, or futures), or represent a derivative of traditional securities.
-Any entity established, registered, or operating within the Cayman Islands engaging in the dealing, arranging, managing, or advising on the acquisition or disposal of digital assets may fall under the purview of SIBA to the extent that the involved digital assets qualify as “securities” as defined by SIBA.
-Such entities might be required to obtain registration or licensing from the CIMA under SIBA framework.
-That said, this requirement may be in addition to obtaining registration or a license mandated under the VASP Act.
-Although the CIMA reserves rights to waiver such obligation upon application by an applicant entity to CIMA, if they are satisfied that regulation of such entities is better suited under VASP Act due to the technology involved and complexity of the business activity.
+Any entity established, registered, or operating within the Cayman Islands engaging in the dealing, arranging, managing, or advising on the acquisition or disposal of digital assets may fall under the purview of SIBA to the extent that the relevant digital assets qualify as “securities” as defined by SIBA.
+Such entities might be required to obtain registration or licensing from CIMA under the SIBA framework.
+This requirement may be in addition to obtaining registration or a licence mandated under the VASP Act.
+Although CIMA reserves the rights to waive such obligation upon application by an applicant entity to CIMA, if they are satisfied that the regulation of such entities is better suited to be regulated under the VASP Act, due to the technology involved and complexity of the business activity.
+The requirement of additional licence under SIBA or other regulatory laws arises when the licensee of VASP Act is carrying on a business activity that is materially similar to business activity which falls under the scope and regulation of SIBA or other regulatory laws.
+The requirement of additional licence arises when CIMA is of the view that additional licence would provide sufficient oversight and supervision for the relevant business activity.
+If CIMA approves that such business activity is suited for supervision under SIBA or another regulatory laws, CIMA shall cancel the registration or revoke the licence under VASP Act (Revision 2024).
+In certain situations, relevant business activity might require additional oversight under SIBA or another regulatory laws, and to ensure compliance, the registered person or licensee have to apply for additional licence, without cancellation of registration or licence under VASP Act (Revision 2024).

 Are stablecoins and NFTs regulated in the Cayman Islands?